cadithealth/pyramid_describe/README.rst

   means that it should only be sensitive to the data in the actual entry itself, not the current request.
 For that, see the `entries.filters` option.

+  TODO: although the `options` object currently includes a reference to the current `request`, this should not be assumed -- it will likely be removed as entry parsing (but not rendering) may be done pro-actively at some point (i.e. when there is no request).

   Each parser must be a callable; if it is not, then the object's ``parser`` attribute will be tried instead.
 This allows the option